 Here is a Pronator / Supinator for elbow therapy:

 Elbow pain is a common problem for climbers, throwers, tennis players and many others.
 A common therapy which can help with some elbow problems is to hold a hammer or similar object in your hand, with your arm at your side and your elbow flexed forward at 90°.
 The elbow is then rotated inward (pronated) and outward (supinated) through it’s range of motion resisting the weight of the hammer.
-The shortcoming of this simple idea is that the torque created by the hammer increases as the head moves out to one side or the other.
-But you can easily make this neat device, which keeps the rotational force equal through the movement and allows for easily setting the desired weight.
+The shortcoming of this simple idea is that the rotational force, torque, created by the hammer increases as the head moves out to one side or the other.
+When the hammer’s handle points straight up there is no torque, only weight.
+But you can easily make this neat device, which keeps the torque equal through the movement, and allows for easily setting the desired weight.

 Wrapping the string clockwise creates resistance in one direction, counterclockwise the opposite.